Chatbots vs Knowledge Bases: Which One Is Better?

 - You use it as an addition to your human support agents.

 As mentioned, next week, for part three of our self-service solutions series, we will explore how digital adoption platforms are optimal self-service solutions in terms of experience and cost-saving potential.
-But for now for some reading in between, be sure to check out our white paper (no need to fill in any forms to get it!) 😉.
+But for now for some reading in between, be sure to check out our latest reports.